 Call Number: QD 543 S6629 CHEM REF

 A useful source of evaluated solubility data for hard-to-locate systems, SDS was originally published as a book series by Pergamon Press.
 It has since continued within the JPCRD; use the journal's search feature to find them.
-18 volumes are included in the IUPAC-NIST Solubility Data Series database.
+18 selected volumes are searchable in the IUPAC-NIST Solubility Data Series database.
 The library's collection lacks some of the volumes.

 Do people really still look stuff up in handbooks?

-Yes, they do.
-Or, at least they should.
-Much of the data published in handbooks and compilations doesn't exist digitally anywhere.
+Honestly, not so much anymore.
+But don't dismiss the option.
+Much of the data published in hardcopy handbooks and compilations doesn't exist digitally anywhere.
 But a thorough search for data needs to include them.
 How?
 We have a tool for you.

 Finding desired data in the print collection of a technical library can be really hard.
 Hardest of all is knowing what sources you might look in, and where they are.

 ThermoDex is a finding aid that lists about 300 such tools, with a description and listing of the types of data and compounds covered by each.
 And you can search by these parameters to pull up a list of possible sources to consult in the library.
 Give it a try!